18880 Toddblumberg: Orbit and classification

 Toddblumberg orbits the Sun in the outer main-belt at a distance of 2.6–3.8 AU once every 5 years and 9 months (2,096 days).
 Its orbit has an eccentricity of 0.18 and an inclination of 10° with respect to the ecliptic.
 The first precovery was taken at Palomar Observatory (DSS) in 1953, extending the body's observation arc by 46 years prior to its official discovery observation at Socorro.

 Although discovered by LINEAR, Toddblumberg is not a near-Earth asteroid.
 Its closest approach to the Sun (perihelion) is about double the maximum distance of 1.3 AU that qualifies an asteroid as "near-Earth".

 Physical characteristics

 Diameter and albedo

 According to the survey carried out by NASA's Wide-field Infrared Survey Explorer with its subsequent NEOWISE mission, Toddblumberg measures 4.3 kilometers in diameter and its surface has an albedo of 0.265.

 Lightcurve

-As of 2017, Toddblumbergs spectral type and rotation period remain unknown.
+As of 2017, Toddblumberg's spectral type and rotation period remain unknown.